U.S. Department of State Seal

 The Sinai Peninsula remains a particularly dangerous area, with frequent terrorist attacks on security forces and civilians.

-The U.S. government has limited ability to provide emergency services to U.S. citizens anywhere in the Sinai Peninsula as U.S. government employees are not authorized to travel to these areas (with the exception of the beach resort of Sharm El-Sheikh; travel to Sharm El-Sheikh is only permitted by air).
+The U.S. government has limited ability to provide emergency services to U.S. citizens anywhere in the Sinai Peninsula as U.S. government employees are not authorized to travel to these areas (with the exception of the beach resort of Sharm El-Sheikh; travel to Sharm El-Sheikh and points along the Red Sea coast.)

 • Egyptian border areas other than official ports of entry.